TheCyberRonin/dicksword.js/README.md

 [![NPM](https://nodei.co/npm/dicksword.js.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/dicksword.js/)

 # Dicksword.js
 Discord Lib for connecting bots to Discord.
 **This lib is WIP!!**
-I would suggest not using it until I get it more stable.
+I would **NOT** recommend using this until is gets more stable.
+This lib is prone to crashes and can have a lot of bugs.